minhnhut0602/react-datepicker-compat/README.md

 Installing is really simple and can be done in multiple ways:

-- Install with Bower: `bower install react-date-picker`
-- Install with npm: `npm install react-datepicker --save`
+- Install with npm: `npm install react-datepicker-compat --save`
-- Install with Bundler: `bundle install rails-assets-react-date-picker`

 ## Local Development